Gen Z Is Job Hopping: Here’s How to Adjust Your Recruiting Strategy

 How will shorter employee tenures impact your company?

-The only way to combat the potential rapid loss of millennial and Gen Z employees is for recruitment teams to stay active.
-Relying on outdated recruitment strategies that don’t account for higher turnover means companies may be shooting themselves in the foot, building long-term strategies that don’t account for the preferences of today’s workforce.
+The only way to combat the potential rapid loss of millennial and Gen Z employees is for recruitment teams to continuously develop talent pipelines and focus on retention.
+Relying on outdated recruitment strategies that don’t account for higher turnover means companies may be shooting themselves in the foot, building long-term strategies that don’t account for job hoppers.
 Even so, fewer than one in four HR professionals surveyed have changed their recruiting strategies to reflect this new reality.

 How to build a recruiting strategy that accounts for shorter tenures